 Kaiapoi Food Forest, ideal for picnics and foraging for fresh seasonal fruit, veggies, berries and herbs.

-Love shoes visit Shoe Therapy and The Footwear Outlet you will not be disappointed with the selections.
+Love shoes visit Blackwells and The Footwear Outlet you will not be disappointed with the selections.

 CBK Kaiapoi Craft Beer & Kitchen is famous for its Skillet Cookie, a great dessert after one of their stone grills.